selenerkan/tum-ai-hackathon/README.md

 2. "image_samples" folder within data contains all the images
 3. A CSV Dataset must be preset in the "data" folder which contains the list of image paths and labels

-For Data Sampling: Run the sample_data.ipynb notebook.
+For Data Sampling: Run the sample_rare_classes.ipynb notebook.
-For Data Augmentation:
+For Data Augmentation: Run the Data Augmentation.ipynb notebook.
 For Training the big model: Run src/main.py
 For running the Mobile-App: Switch branch to mobile-app and run the code on XCode simulator.